Our Admissions Process

 **Pre-Kindergarten (Preschool) Eligibility

-To be eligible for preschool, a child must be completely competent with use of the bathroom and three years of age by September 30 of the year of entrance.
+To be eligible for Preschool, a child must be completely competent and independent with use of the bathroom and three years of age by August 1 of the year of entrance.

 To be eligible for Kindergarten, a child must be five years of age by September 30 of the year of entrance.